 Here's a secret.
 Every rental car company maintains a list of blackballed customers who are forbidden from renting.
 These drivers are persona non grata and placed on a Do Not Rent list, or DNR.
 Typically, the customer is deemed to present a risk in some way.
 But before a customer lands on a DNR, you can be sure that the rental car company has documented violations of the rental car contract or unpaid bills.

 On rare occasions, we receive requests for help from AutoSlash users who happen to have made a rental car company’s Do Not Rent list.
-The short answer is "we can't help on that one" but there are many other questions a banned user might have.
-And of course, there's also guidance for users to prevent showing up on this rarely encountered list.
+Unfortunately, we can't help someone get off the list, but we can answer many other questions a banned customer might have.
+And of course, we can offer tips on how to prevent showing up on this list.

-Reasonable readers would say “if a customer is banned by Budget, why would the customer decide to rent from Budget”?
-Well, the rental car market is highly consolidated and dominated by three companies; Budget is part of one of these larger corporations.
+You might wonder why a customer who is banned by Budget would want to rent from Budget.
+There are other rental car options, of course.
+Yet the rental car market is highly consolidated and dominated by three companies.
 A ban by one company, therefore, may extend over to sister companies owned by the same corporation: